Saint-Julien Abbey, Tours: Foundation of the abbey

-In the early years of the twentieth century, Visigothic troops set out from Spain to conquer the provinces of Gaul, disorganized after the demise of the Roman Empire twenty-five years earlier.
+In the early years of the sixth century, Visigothic troops set out from Spain to conquer the provinces of Gaul, disorganized after the demise of the Roman Empire twenty-five years earlier.
 In the spring of 507, Clovis I won a decisive victory at Vouillé, northwest of Poitiers: the Visigoth king Alaric II was killed in battle, his army crushed and the Visigoths driven back beyond the Pyrenees.

 Clovis, who had been a Christian since his baptism in Rheims, perhaps in 499, came to Tours in 508 to worship at the Basilica of Saint-Martin, where he received the insignia of consul and decided to build a small oratory dedicated to Notre-Dame, halfway between Tours Cathedral and the Basilica of Saint-Martin, along the ancient road that runs along the left bank of the Loire (today's Rue Colbert).
 This road also provides a link between the two major Martinian sites in Touraine: the basilica where Martin is buried, on the left bank of the Loire, and Marmoutier, the monastery he founded, a few kilometers upstream on the right bank; pilgrims coming to the Saint-Martin basilica therefore stop to pray at the Notre-Dame oratory, built in an area that no longer appears to have been urbanized since the end of the first century, when it seems to have been given over to agriculture.
 Curiously, Gregory of Tours, in his account of Clovis' visit to Tours, makes no mention of the founding of the oratory.